2015 — 2017

-2015 — ongoing Brave New Turkey is based on a conceptual approach to documenting newly built mosques in a Neo-Ottoman-Style in the urban landscape of Ankara and Istanbul.
+Brave New Turkey is a documentation of newly built and state sponsored mosques in a Neo-Ottoman-Style in the urban landscape of Ankara and Istanbul.

-In recent years the Diyanet has become a political instrument for the government to reshape Turkey and intensify control over the people.
-The Diyanet is the main investor for thousands of the newly built mosques in Turkey and abroad.
-As most of them are built in a Neo-Ottoman style with their distinctive domes and minarets, they follow precisely the architectural tradition of Mimar Sinan (1490 - 1588), the master of classical Ottoman architecture.
-Since 1987, the number of mosques in Turkey has grown from 60,000 to more than 85,000 in 2013, an increase of almost 1,000 mosques per annum.
+The Diyanet has become a political instrument for the government to reshape Turkey.
+It comments on political affairs, advises citizens on religiously acceptable conduct.
+It is also the main investor for thousands of the newly built mosques in Turkey and abroad.
+Most of them built in the imperial Ottoman style with their distinctive domes and minarets, following precisely the architectural tradition of Mimar Sinan (1490 - 1588) the master of classical Ottoman architecture.
+Given the influence that the Diyanet-controlled mosques have on the conservative masses across Turkey, this development is probably both among the most consequential, and among the most unknown, accomplishments of the AKP.

 This is an excerpt from the work.
 Please get in touch for more information.